 Future updates

-We are currently developing a Coastal hazards and land transport infrastructure guide, as a complementary guide to the Coastal effects assessment guideline for transport infrastructure.
+We have developed a Coastal hazards and land transport infrastructure guide, as a complementary guide to the Coastal effects assessment guideline for transport infrastructure.

 The assessment guideline will continue to serve as the primary tool for evaluating the overall impact of coastal processes on transport projects, ensuring that environmental, social, and economic factors are considered.
 The new hazards guide will provide the necessary depth and specificity to effectively manage the unique challenges posed by coastal hazards, offering practitioners the tools and knowledge needed to design and implement resilient transport solutions.
 By integrating the insights and recommendations from both guides, stakeholders will be better equipped to make informed decisions, enhance infrastructure resilience, and ensure the long-term sustainability of coastal transport systems.